-Here is a list of some of the best May bulletin board ideas and door decorations for your classroom.
+Here is a list of some of the best May bulletin board ideas and door decorations for your fun classroom.
 Some are cute, some funny, and some are so unique and beautiful.
-If you have additions, please share in the comments so we all can benefit!
+If you have additions, please share them in the comments, so we all benefit!

 The Month Of May Bulletin Board Ideas

 May The Fourth Be With You And Cinco De Mayo

 May has many significant events, including Cinco De Mayo and the Star Wars-related Holiday May the Fourth Be With You.
 This clever bulletin board combines both ideas – Cinco De Mayo celebrating Spanish heritage month and National Star Wars day – into a fun-themed display your students will enjoy.
 This adorable May bulletin board idea is a chemistry of drama festivities with our Star Wars hero weaving his sword but wearing a delightful Mexican hat – a fun way to combine celebrating Cinco de Mayo, a Hispanic heritage-themed classroom bulletin board with Star Wars topics.
 And for those who don’t know, May fourth is Star Wars Day because of the play on words, “May the force be with you,” used by Jedi Masters, aka May the fourth be with you.

 Flutter Into May Classroom Door Decoration